 But I suppose it makes sense that both landlord and mortgage borrower are property owners.

 What About a Mortgagee Clause?

-It refers to a legal document that protects the lender’s interest in the property in the event of any damage or loss.
+It refers to a document that protects the lender’s interest in the property in the event of any damage or loss.

-It contains important information about the mortgagee/lender, including name, address, etc. so the insurance company knows exactly who has ownership in the event of a claim.
+It contains important information about the mortgagee/lender, including name, address, etc. so the homeowners insurance company knows exactly who has ownership in the event of a claim.

 Mortgagee: Bank or mortgage lender

-Mortgagor: Borrower/homeowner (you!)
+Mortgagor: Borrower/homeowner (probably you!)